S0312-prog/soumya-shree-portfolio/README.md

-# Soumya Shree-Portfolio
+# Soumya Shree S

+Hi there!

+Welcome to my portfolio.
+I am Soumya Shree, and my name means "Goddess of kindness" in Sanskrit!
+I am a Physics graduate from Delhi University and a truly curious individual about the universe.
+In this portfolio, I have written about the most significant experiences from the pool of experiences I have had, which I believe have significantly changed my personality, motivations, and views for the better.
+At the end of this portfolio, I have provided links to some of my project reports and certificates of appreciation received.
+I hope you enjoy reading about my experiences!

 ## My Academic Journey and Research Experiences
 ### A Childhood Fascination with the Cosmos
 Looking up at the open sky, observing celestial phenomena from the unindustrialized outskirts of my hometown in southern India, left a profound and magnetic impact on me.
 It ignited a deep curiosity about the universe and a quest for knowledge on various astronomical phenomena.

 Driven by this passion, I have been searching for a program that offers an opportunity to study Gravitation and Cosmology, Stellar Astrophysics, and Exoplanets in an intellectually stimulating and culturally diverse environment.
-The Erasmus Mundus Astrophysics and Space Science (MASS) program aligns perfectly with these aspirations, providing an enriching experience through international collaboration and exposure.
+The EMJMD Masters in Astrophysics and Space Science (MASS) program aligns perfectly with these aspirations, providing an enriching experience through international collaboration and exposure.

 ### Diverse Learning and Cultural Exposure at Delhi University
 My undergraduate journey at Delhi University was marked by significant cultural and academic transitions.
 Because of the COVID-19 pandemic, my first semester took place entirely online.
 Moving to Delhi in my second semester was a challenging yet exciting experience, as I encountered extreme weather conditions and cultural differences.
 However, my enthusiasm for physics and the opportunity to interact with peers from across India outweighed these challenges.